provoostkris/grlib-gpl-2020.2-b4254/designs/leon3-terasic-de10-nano/README.txt

 - The CPU is a single core LEON
 - It will run at 50 MHz, using a PLL
 - A small amount of onchip SRAM is provided
-- GPIO_0 is mapped for input only
+- GPIO_0 is mapped (in the assigment file) for input only
-- GPIO_1 is mapped for output only
+- GPIO_1 is mapped (in the assigment file) for output only
 - KEY_0 is for RESET of the system
 - KEY_1 is for the DSU break control
 - SW(0) is for the DSU enable control